Lumi-supercomputer/lumi-userguide/docs/computing/index.md

 title: Computing - Overview
 ---

+[connecting]: ./connecting.md
-[modules]: ./modules.md
+[modules]: modules.md
-[jobsub]: ./jobs/submitting-jobs.md
+[lumic]: systems/lumic.md
+[lumid]: systems/lumid.md
+[slurm_quickstart]: jobs/slurm-quickstart.md
+[partitions]: ./jobs/partitions.md
+[batch_jobs]: ./jobs/batch-job.md
+[binding]: ./jobs/distribution-binding.md
+[throughput]: ./jobs/throughput.md
 [interactive]: ./jobs/interactive.md
-[lumic]: ./systems/lumic.md
-[lumig]: ./systems/lumig.md

-# Overview

-## Connecting
+[storage]: ../storage/index.md

-## Learn More About the LUMI Hardware
+## Learn More About the Hardware

+In the first phase of the LUMI installation, LUMI-C, the CPU partition and LUMI-D, the data analytics partition are installed.
+LUMI-C consists of 1536 compute nodes fitted with two last generation AMD Epyc Milan 64 core CPUs.

-- Learn more about LUMI-C: [the CPU partition][lumic]
+- [Learn more about the CPU nodes][lumic]

+LUMI-D consists of 12 nodes either with a large memory or NVDIA RTX GPUs as well as on node storage.

+- [Learn more about the data analytics nodes][lumid]

 ## Setup your Environment

-Softwares on LUMI can be accessed through [modules][modules].
-With the help of the module command you will be able to load and unload the desired compilers, tools and libraries.
+Software on LUMI can be accessed through modules.
+With the help of the module command, you will be able to load and unload the desired compilers, tools and libraries.

+- [Read more about the module command][modules]

 ## Running your Jobs

-The basic step to run your application on LUMI can be sumarized as follow:

-- Determine the resources needed for your job
-- Pick a partition (queue) that will provide the required resources
-- Create a job script that describes the resources needed for your job and the the steps needed to run your application
+To get started with running your application on LUMI, you need to write a batch jobs script and submit it to the scheduler and resource manager.
+LUMI use Slurm as batch job system.

+- [Get familiar with the Slurm be with the quick start guide][slurm_quickstart]
+- [Learn more about the available partition (queue)][partitions]
+- [Check out some example batch scripts][batch_jobs]
+- [See how to run a job interactively][interactive]
+- [See how to submit a large number of independent jobs][throughput]

+## Storage

+The data analytics nodes have large local storage but it is not the case for the other compute nodes.
+When using the latter, input and output data of your application can be stored in the scratch spaces which are large Lustre parallel file systems.

+- [Go to the storage overview][storage]